Microsoft Secure Score

 - SecurityEvents.ReadWrite.All (for read and write role)

-- Identity (Azure AD accounts and roles)
+- Identity (Azure AD accounts & roles, with Azure ATP coming soon)

-- Device (Microsoft Defender ATP devices)
+- Device (Microsoft Defender ATP devices, coming soon)

-- App (email and cloud apps)
+- App (email and cloud apps, including Office 365 and Microsoft Cloud App Security)

 - Infrastructure (Azure resources)

 In the Microsoft Secure Score overview page, you can see how points are split between these groups and what points are available.
 The overview page is also the place to get an all-up view of the total score, historical trend of your secure score with benchmark comparisons, and prioritized improvement actions that can be taken to improve your score.
-You can use this data to act and make big differences in your security posture.

 Figure 1: Microsoft Secure Score overview page